+Broader context.
+Deep learning is a vibrant research area.
+The success of deep neural network models in several tasks has motivated many works that study their optimization and generalization properties, some of the collective knowledge is condensed in a few recent sources such as Montavon et al. (2012); Goodfellow et al. (2016); Aggarwal (2018).
 Some works focus on experimenting with methods to train neural networks, others aim at generating knowledge and understanding about these fascinating learning systems.
 In this paper we intend to contribute both ways.
 We focus on supervised classification problems through probabilistic neural networks, and we experiment with training objectives that are principled and consist of interpretable quantities.
 Furthermore, our work puts an emphasis on certifying the quality of predictions beyond a specific data set.

 Note that known neural network training methods range from those that have been developed based mainly on heuristics to those derived from sound principles.
-Bayesian learning, for instance, offers principled approaches for learning data-dependent distributions over network weights (see e.g. Buntine and Weigend (1991), Neal (1992), MacKay (1992), Barber and Bishop (1998)), hence probabilistic neural nets arise naturally in this approach.
-Bayesian neural networks continue to be developed, with notable recent contributions e.g. by Hernández-Lobato and Adams (2015); Martens and Grosse (2015); Blundell et al. (2015); Gal and Ghahramani (2016); Louizos and Welling (2016); Ritter et al. (2018), among others.
+Bayesian learning, for instance, offers principled approaches for learning data-dependent distributions over network weights (see e.g. Buntine and Weigend, 1991, Neal, 1992, MacKay, 1992, Barber and Bishop, 1997), hence probabilistic neural nets arise naturally in this approach.
+Bayesian neural networks continue to be developed, with notable recent contributions e.g. by Hernández-Lobato and Adams (2015); Martens and Grosse (2015); Blundell et al. (2015); Gal and Ghahramani (2016); Louizos and Welling (2016); Ritter et al. (2018); Khan and Lin (2017); Osawa et al. (2019); Maddox et al. (2019), among others.
 Our work is complementary of Bayesian learning in the sense that our methods also offer principled training objectives for learning probabilistic neural networks.
-However, there are differences between the PAC-Bayesian and Bayesian approaches that are important to keep in mind (we discuss the differences in Section 3).
-It is worth mentioning also that some works have pointed out the resemblance between the Bayesian evidence lower bound (ELBO) and PAC-Bayes bounds, and made connections between the PAC-Bayes approach and variational Bayesian inference (Achille and Soatto, 2018; Thakur et al., 2019).
+However, there are differences between the PAC-Bayes and Bayesian learning approaches that are important to keep in mind (see our discussions in Section 3 and Section 4).
+It is worth mentioning also that some works have pointed out the resemblance between PAC-Bayes bounds and the evidence lower bound (ELBO) of variational Bayesian inference (Alguier et al., 2016; Achille and Soatto, 2018; Thakur et al., 2019; Pitas, 2020).
+An insightful connection between Bayesian inference and the frequentist PAC-Bayes approach was discussed by Germain et al. (2016).

 As we pointed out before, we are not the first to train a probabilistic neural network by minimizing a PAC-Bayes bound, or to use a PAC-Bayes bound to give risk certificates for trained neural networks.
 We already mentioned Langford and Caruana (2001) and Dziugaite and Roy (2017, 2018), whose works have directly influenced ours.
 Next, we comment on some other works that connect PAC-Bayes with neural networks.
 London (2017) approached the generalization of neural networks by a stability-based PAC-Bayes analysis, and proposed an adaptive sampling algorithm for SGD that optimizes its distribution over training instances using multiplicative weight updates.
-Neyshabur et al. (2017, 2018) examined the connection between some specifically defined complexity measures and generalization, the part related to our work is that they specialized a form of the classic PAC-Bayes bound and used Gaussian noise on network weights to give generalization bounds for probabilistic neural networks by pruning weights to a given target sparsity, and gave generalization guarantees on the compressed networks, which were based on randomizing predictors according to their 'description length' and a specialization of Catoni (2007)'s PAC-Bayes bound.
+Neyshabur et al. (2017, 2018) examined the connection between some specifically defined complexity measures and generalization, the part related to our work is that they specialized a form of the classic PAC-Bayes bound and used Gaussian noise on network weights to give generalization bounds for probabilistic neural networks based on the norms of the weights.
+Zhou et al. (2019) compressed trained networks by pruning weights to a given target sparsity, and gave generalization guarantees on the compressed networks, which were based on randomizing predictors according to their 'description length' and a specialization of a PAC-Bayes bound of Catoni (2007).